|

 Example #8:

-The key to saving money is forcing you to do it.
+The key to saving money is forcing yourself to do it.
 If you really forced yourself, how much could you set aside on a monthly basis?

 How did these power phrases help me during my insurance sales career ?

+Power phrases helped me open big cases and close more sales.
 Hopefully you will be able to develop your own short list of power phrases and your insurance sales career will prosper and grow, and I hope you were able to grasp the concept of what a power phrase is.
-Work on this concept during your insurance sales career.
+Work on this selling skill and it will make your insurance sales career less stressful.

 Learn and Earn